jennysundstroem/M7019E_Mini_Project/README.md

 # Mini Project for course M7019E
-## Elvira Forslund Widenroth and Jenny Sundström
+### By Elvira Forslund Widenroth and Jenny Sundström